Brexit: All you need to know about the UK leaving the EU

 What were their reasons for wanting the UK to leave?

 They said Britain was being held back by the EU, which they said imposed too many rules on business and charged billions of pounds a year in membership fees for little in return.
-They also wanted Britain to take back full control of its borders and reduce the number of people coming here to live and/or work.
+They also cited sovereignty and democracy, and they wanted Britain to take back full control of its borders and reduce the number of people coming here to live and/or work.

 One of the main principles of EU membership is "free movement", which means you don't need to get a visa to go and live in another EU country.
 The Leave campaign also objected to the idea of "ever closer union" between EU member states and what they see as moves towards the creation of a "United States of Europe".

 Who wanted the UK to stay in the EU?

 Then Prime Minister David Cameron was the leading voice in the Remain campaign, after reaching an agreement with other European Union leaders that would have changed the terms of Britain's membership had the country voted to stay in.

 He said the deal would give Britain "special" status and help sort out some of the things British people said they didn't like about the EU, like high levels of immigration - but critics said the deal would make little difference.

 Sixteen members of Mr Cameron's Cabinet, including the woman who would replace him as PM, Theresa May, also backed staying in.
 The Conservative Party was split on the issue and officially remained neutral in the campaign.
 The Labour Party, Scottish National Party, Plaid Cymru, the Green Party and the Liberal Democrats were all in favour of staying in.

 US president Barack Obama also wanted Britain to remain in the EU, as did other EU nations such as France and Germany.